nlessmann/Simrou/README.md

         '/homepage': actionHandler5
     });

-    router.start('/homepage');   // ...handing over a default route!
+    router.start('/homepage');   // Handing over a default route to navigate to });
-});
 </code></pre>

 In your routes, you can use two different types of wildcards: **Parameters** and **Splats** (this is just the same as in Backbone.js).

-* Parameters are introduced by a colon and end at the next slash, e.g. "/test/:name" matches /test/mike aswell as /test/joe but not /test/joe/something
+* Parameters are introduced by a colon and end at the next slash, e.g. "/test/:name" matches "/test/mike aswell" as "/test/joe" but not "/test/joe/something".
-* Splats start with an asterix and may optionally be followed by a name, e.g. "/test/*spl" matches /test/joe (extracting "joe") aswell as /test/joe/something/even/more (extracting "joe/something/even/more").
+* Splats start with an asterix and may optionally be followed by a name, e.g. "/test/*sp" matches "/test/joe" (extracting "joe") aswell as "/test/joe/something/and/even/more" (extracting "joe/something/and/even/more").

 Parameters and splats can be mixed: